-In this article, we are going to brief you on effective tips to adopt in supporting applicants and consumers during the era of this pandemic, which was caused by corona.
+In this article, we are going to brief you on effective tips to adopt in supporting candidates and clients during the era of this pandemic, which was caused by corona.

 As we all know, COVID-19 is contagious; this means that it can be transmitted from one person to another through a number of ways such as a handshake, sneeze, etc. Because of this, it is important that companies who recruit employers review how they carry out their interviews and adopt a technique that requires zero or less contact without compromising the actual goal of the dialogue.
 One of the few and effective techniques that can be adopted without putting the lives of applicants and clients at risk is the use of video dialogue.

 Unlike the manual meeting, which requires the physical presence of the applicant, a video dialogue can be done anywhere around the world at the convenience of the applicant.
 All that is required is a video dialogue software, and an internet-enabled device (a phone or a laptop).
 The use of this technique to conduct meetings would go a long way in mitigating the spread of the coronavirus, which has stifled several sectors of the global economy.